Frank Blees (bass-baritone) studied with several important teachers including Erika Köth, Birgit Nilsson, and Walter Berry.

 at the Landestheater Detmold.

-Starting in 2016 Frank Blees works as a freelance again, continued to sing Van Bett in the Detmold production and made his debut
+From 2016 to 2018 Frank Blees worked as a freelance again, continuing to sing Van Bett in the Detmold production of Zar und Zimmermann

 summer 2017 he made his debut as Don Juan de Peralta in a scenic production of the Spanish zarzuelaEl barberillo de Lavapiés,